ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mavlink shell: check if there's enough free buffer to send the mavlink message
-message: mavlink shell: check if there's enough free buffer to send the mavlink message

 if there is not, the process on the other end of the pipe will just block.
 This improves reliability over slow links.